aniketstark/STARK3.0/README.md

-IN THIS SCRIPT INCLUDES SOME SCRIPTS WHICH IS I DONT CREATED THEM I DONT TAKE RESPONSIBLITY OF ANY MISUSED
+IN THIS SCRIPT INCLUDES SOME SCRIPTS WHICH IS NOT CREATED BY ME I DONT TAKE RESPONSIBLITY OF ANY MISUSED

 Now in this script available some basic to advance features